NickNaso/ghostscript4js/README.md

 ghostscript's pdfwrite output device, which supports PDF/A-1 and PDF/A-2 as well as PDF/X-3 output.[3]

-Ghostscript can also serve as the back-end for **PDF** to **raster image** (png, tiff, jpeg, etc.) converter; this is often combined with a PostScript printer driver in "virtual printer" PDF creators.[citation needed]
+Ghostscript can also serve as the back-end for **PDF** to **raster image** (png, tiff, jpeg, etc.) converter; this is often combined with a PostScript printer driver in "virtual printer" PDF creators.

 As it takes the form of a language interpreter, Ghostscript can also be used as a general purpose programming environment.